chrisbward/InswapperONNXSupplyChainPoC/README.md

 The concept has now been proven.

-Resolution: Strip metadata from models
+Resolution #1: Strip metadata from models

-Resolution: Checksums should be published in order to ensure the model hasn't been tampered with.
+Resolution #2: Checksums should be published in order to ensure the model hasn't been tampered with.

 ### vector #2 - Payload embedded as serialised numpy array, added as a constant value inside original graph

 Unlike the metadata payload above, the Constant payload is embedded and not visible at a first glance.

 It embeds a payload as a numpy array to be held inside a Constant node instead the onnx model's graph.

 Converting payload to a numpy array and then attaching it to an existing model;